-- The MSU-GS instrument is functional with limitations (12 mkm channel is absent).
-Absolute calibration is ongoing.
+• The MSU-GS instrument is functional with limitations (12 mkm channel is absent).

 - The DCS is functional;

 - The COSPAS-SARSAT system is functional;

-- The GGAK instrument is functional; - The HRIT/LRIT data is being distributed via the land channels, including Internet channels.
+- The GGAK instrument is functional;

+- The HRIT/LRIT data is being distributed via the land channels, including Internet channels.